codylewis/codylewis-net/content/posts/2019/04/css-attribute-selectors.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

 The example above is the same on the previous except for one character.
-In the CSS selector the `^` has been replaced by a `$`.
-Instead of a prefix, the value of the CSS selector must suffixed the attribute value on the element.
+In the CSS selector, the `^` has been replaced by a `$`.
+Instead of a prefix, the value of the CSS selector must suffix the attribute value on the element.

 ## Asterisk `*`